 Evidence of having achieved Master’s level 1 (i.e. 240 credits ECTS post-secondary education), or an equivalent qualification issued after four years of higher education, preferably in gender studies or in sociology, history or anthropology.

 If you live in one of the 66 countries affected by the “Études en France” procedure, you need to apply to our master’s degree through the “Etudes en France” website between the 1st October and 15th December 2022.
-More information can also be found on the Campus France website.
+More information can also be found in our article about the 2023-2024 international applications (in French).

 If you live in any other country, applications may be submitted on the eCandidat platform.
-Application dates for the academic year 2023-2024 will be communicated later.
+Application dates for the academic year 2023-2024 are from the 22 March to 18 April 2023.
 If you are unsure about which programme you wish to follow, you may submit more than one application.
+Mor information in our article about the 2023-2024 national and European applications (in French).

 For application to both M1 and M2, the agreement of a tutor on the Master’s in Gender Studies is required.

-The list of tutors on the Sociology, History and Anthropology programmes is available here.
+The list of tutors on the Sociology, History and Anthropology programmes is available in the Research section of our website.

 The Teaching and Learning Board panel will meet to assess applications in early July 2020.
 You will be informed of the Board’s decision on your application by the end of July.
 The agreement of a tutor is necessary but not sufficient for applying to the course.
 You will need to confirm your application before the deadline indicated on the application form.
 If you need any further information please email firstname.lastname@example.org.